-Sales tracking is the process of monitoring and analyzing different parts of your sales process to glean insights and opportunities for future improvements.
-It involves keeping track of each and every sales activity and understanding how they contribute to the overall success of your business.
+Sales tracking is the process of collecting and analyzing different parts of your sales process to glean insights and find opportunities for improvements.
+To be effective, you need to track every sales activity and understand how each contributes to the overall success of your business.

-There are several key benefits of sales tracking software:
+There are several key benefits of a sales tracking system:

-- Accurate sales forecasts.
+Accurate sales forecasting.
 By tracking the right sales metrics, you can take a closer look at your current sales processes and make data-driven decisions for the future.
-Accurate sales forecasting can help you predict future revenue and profitability and make more informed decisions about your team’s overall structure.
+Using the data to predict future revenue and profitability helps you make more informed decisions about your team’s overall structure.

-- Sales team management.
+Sales team management.
 Tracking sales activities can show you how well your reps are doing.
 Are they completing the tasks assigned to them?
 Who is making the most sales and who is lagging behind?
-What are the successful reps doing differently?
+What are the successful team members doing differently?
 You can use this information to guide your reps on how they can improve their future activities.

-- Streamline sales processes.
-Regularly keeping a check on all the different parts of your sales process makes it easier to catch issues before they turn into bigger problems.
-As you grow, the most efficient way to track sales processes is through a customer relationship management or CRM sales tracking software that allows you to not only monitor performance but also to automate tasks to free up time.
+Streamlined sales processes.
+Regularly checking on all the different parts of your sales process makes it easier to catch issues before they turn into bigger problems.

-Now that you’re aware of the many benefits of sales tracking, it’s time to decide what sales metrics you should be tracking for your sales team.
+Now that you’re aware of the benefits of sales tracking, it’s time to decide which data and sales metrics you should be tracking for your sales team.